hunter-meloche/siri-gpt/README.md

 ### [Apple Watch version](https://www.icloud.com/shortcuts/559ca54453ce446193a3c580403d90d1) `NEW`
 (I took out the logging function, so it can work on watches.
-Add it as a complication on your watch face.)
+Add it as a complication on your watch face.
+It uses GPT-3.5 by daefault and should work on any other iOS or macOS device.)